Higher-Order Linear Differential Equations for Unitary Matrix Integrals: Applications and Generalisations: Matrix differential equation characterisation

 \section{Matrix differential equation characterisation}

 As in the classical case, there is the limit relation

-The significance of this is that for $\mathbf x = (t)^n$, since the 2022 work \cite{FK22} we have available a matrix differential equation characterisation of ${\vphantom{F}}_1^{\mathstrut}F_1^{(\alpha)}(a ;b;\mathbf x)$.
-This comes about in the setting of the integral representation \cite[Cor.~2.1]{Fo10}
+The significance of this is that for $\mathbf x = (t)^n$, since the 2022 work \cite{FK22} we have available a matrix differential equation characterisation of \smash{${\vphantom{F}}_1^{\mathstrut}F_1^{(\alpha)}(a ;b;\mathbf x)$}.
+This comes about in the setting of the integral representation \cite[Corollary~2.1]{Fo10}

-valid for Re$(a) > -1$, Re$(b) > -1$.
-Here $S_n(a,b,\beta)$ is the Selberg integral (see e.g.~\cite[Ch.~4]{Fo10}), which normalises the RHS so that it is equal to unity for $s=0$.
+valid for Re$(a) > -1$, Re$(b) > -1$, {Re$(\beta) \ge 0$}.
+Here $S_n(a,b,\beta)$ is the Selberg integral (see, e.g.,~\cite[Chapter~4]{Fo10}), which normalises the right-hand side so that it is equal to unity for $s=0$, and we further remark that the integral is well defined too in a range of negative $\beta$ values, although this detail is not used in our work.
 The matrix differential equation, which we will first present in the form of a differential-difference recurrence, relates to the family of multi-dimensional integrals